 Verdict: A good introduction to the Fifth Doctor, whose post-regenerative trauma leads to quite an interesting story.
 7/10

-Best Moment: A toss up between the Doctor looking at his new face in the mirror and the moment they realise the nature of Castrovalva’s trap.
+A toss-up between the Doctor looking at his new face in the mirror and the moment they realise the nature of Castrovalva’s trap.